For more information about the program, contact:

 Applications should be mailed or delivered to the attention of the Governor’s Office of Appalachia at:

 Governor's Office of Appalachia

 Columbus, Ohio, 43215

-Please make sure students submitting applications are available to attend the summer institute during the designated dates.
-For an application to be considered it must meet the mandatory requirements along with the requirements in the "other conditions" criteria.
-Students meeting both of these criteria will be given first consideration.
+Please make sure you are available to attend the summer institute during the designated dates before submitting your application.
+For an application to be considered it must be complete and meet the mandatory requirements along with the requirements in the "other considerations" criteria.

 Do not mail or fax your completed applications to the Appalachian Regional Commission in Washington D.C.